NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 "Match by value" method by reflecting this on the attribute value of the given kernel element.

-The second and recommended approach is to use a special element nested in the corresponding kernel element.
+The second and recommended approach also requires the name in the release plan to be the updated one but adds a special element nested in the corresponding kernel element of the kernel list configuration section.
 This special "mapping" element is called ``mapping`` and if present, it must be the first element of the nested elements of a kernel.
 If this element is present then the patterns present for the "Match by pattern" method must also be present.
 The mapping element contains the original kernel name with the patterns provided with the special pattern ``$``; those patterns are then correlated with the ones provided in the patterns nested elements.